“What was their crime?”

 TELLING THE STORY

-Part of being incarcerated is having to face your past, your harmful actions.
-It's less hidden.
-The charges are public.
-And if anyone wants to get to know you, while in prison, they generally know you did something, you were charged with a crime of some sort.
+Part of being incarcerated is having to face your past and your harmful actions.
+It's not hidden: the charges are public.
+If anyone wants to get to know you while in prison, they know you did something, you were charged with a crime of some sort.

-That unspoken awareness of one group being Guilty Of Something (as opposed to the rest of “us”?) is the invisible gulf separating “Us” from “Them.”
+That unspoken awareness of one person being Guilty Of Something (as opposed to the rest of “us”?) is often an invisible gulf separating “Us” from “Them.”

-It's a question not only lawyers and judges ask before sentencing, but friends, family, employers, and probably you yourself, still have the same question: "What'd you DO?"
-“What are you in for?”
+It's a question not only lawyers and judges ask before sentencing, but friends, family, employers after release: "What'd you DO?"
+“What were you in for?”

-To answer that question of the past, the harm done—besides letting people Google public records and old newspapers on their own—requires courageous storytelling.
+So: we might as well take this as an opportunity to do it well –to answer the question of the past, the harm done– without people Googling public records and old newspaper articles on their own.
+This requires courageous storytelling.

-Better to let our currently incarcerated brother or sister tell their own story in their own words, and break through the dark fog of online mugshots, lists of charges, and our own fears.
+Better to let our incarcerated friend tell their own story in their own words, and break through the dark fog of online mugshots, lists of charges, and our own fears.

-Even the men and women I've known who were falsely accused and wrongly incarcerated—their time inside those walls eventually led them to look at themselves in the mirror.
+Even the men and women I've known who were falsely accused and wrongly incarcerated--their time inside those walls eventually led them to look at themselves in the mirror.
 They learned to trace the shape of their story, their past.
-The light and the dark, both.
+Both the light and the dark.

 Here's the thing: most folks out here in the community, and especially those in churches, have never had to tell courageous stories.

-So if we want to invite our incarcerated brothers and sisters to share their story with us (especially the story of their past, their crime, and what changes have begun in them), why leave it one-sided?
+If we want to invite our incarcerated friend to share their story with us ( the story of their past, their crime, and what changes have begun in them), why leave it one-sided?

-Many churches have understandably not dared to ask their partner, they tell me.
-"Because it just wouldn't feel right," they say—to have this person be the only one writing their wrongs.
+Many OPOP churches have understandably not asked their friend for the story behind their charges.
+"It just wouldn't feel right," they say – to have this person be the only one confessing their wrongs.

 So let's not make them the only one.

-One team, preparing to support their new friend through immigration proceedings, realized when talking to a lawyer that they would need to know Antonio's full story in order to show the courts they aren't naive church folks getting manipulated.
+One team, supporting their friend through immigration proceedings, realized when talking to a lawyer that they needed to know Antonio's full story in order to show the courts they aren't naive church folks getting manipulated.

 “So that it’s not superficial,” one man summarized.
 “To show that we really know him.”